DjangoGirls/tutorial/database/README.md

 ### Ubuntu

-Go to your console and run following command:
+Go to your console and run a following command:

     sudo apt-get install postgresql postgresql-contrib